 Ask the State to provide written authority to make minor corrections (misspellings, typos, etc.) as necessary before executing a modification.
 Written authority can be in the form of a letter, email, or fax, and must include the following information:

 name, title, and contact information of the authorizing State official.

-identifying the authorizing document,
+identify the authorizing document,

-showing the name and title of the authorizing State official, and
+show the name and title of the authorizing State official, and

 EXAMPLE: The state administrator mistyped the entity name on a pending modification as School District 12, when it should have been School District 13.
 The state administrator calls the RO Specialist to report the mistake and asks that he or she correct the typo.
 The RO Specialist takes the following actions: